voutilad/chocolate-doom/README.md

-If you want to use Valgrind to check for leaks, I suggest you run it on the `test_events` binary to focus testing primarily on my changes from the original chocoalate-doom source.
+If you want to use Valgrind to check for leaks, I suggest you run it on the `test_events` binary to focus testing primarily on my changes from the original chocolate-doom source.

 ## Copyright and License